Trade Stock Indices

 Indices Trade Pips

-In trading the price movements are measured in points commonly referred to as Pips in the market.
-The pip is used to calculate the profit/loss that a Trader makes in a particular trade.
-For example if a stock index trader makes a trade position which moves 50 pips in his direction, then the profit of the trader will be calculated as 50 indices pips.
-Pip in indices trading is represented as the second last decimal point in the Trading Quote & it is made up of pipettes - pipettes are fractions of a Trading Pip.
+In trading, price changes are measured in points, usually called Pips in the market.
+The pip is used to figure out how much money a Trader gains or loses in one trade.
+For example, if a stock index trader makes a trade that moves 50 pips in the right direction, then the trader's profit will be known as 50 indices pips.
+A pip in indices trading is the second number from the end after the decimal point in the Trading Quote, and it is made of pipettes, which are parts of a Pip.

 Indices Trade Lots

-In trading -indices is traded in units known as lots or indices trading contracts.
+In trading -indices is traded in units known as lots or indices contracts.

 Leverage